cpit405/react-slides/slides.md

 ## React Timeline

 - **2011**: React was internally released by Jordan Walke, a software engineer at Facebook.
 He created React in response to the challenges he faced while developing Facebook's News Feed.
-- **2013**: React is open-sourced, allowing external developers to use and contribute to its development.
+- **2013**: React is open-sourced (v0.3.0) on GitHub.
-- **2015**: React gains rapid popularity within the developer community for its component-based architecture, virtual DOM, and one-way data flow.
+- **2015**: React v0.15 gains popularity within the developer community for its component-based architecture, virtual DOM, and one-way data flow.
 - **2015**: React Native is introduced, extending React's concepts to mobile app development, enabling cross-platform app development.
-- **2016**: React switched to major versions and announces the new 15.0 release, which follows the previous 0.14 version.
-This was done to indicate that Facebook has been using React in production for a long time.
+- **2016**: React switched to major versions and announces the new v15.0 release.
-- **2016**: [Create React App](https://create-react-app.dev/) was announced as an easy way to create and build React apps.
+- **2018**: React v16.8 introduced React Hooks, which adds new functions that simplify state management without writing a class component.
-- **2018**: The announcement of React Hooks, which adds new functions that simplify state management without writing a class component.
+- **2022**: React v18 is released with new features such as new hooks and APIs for rendering on the client and server.
-- **2022**: React 18 is released with new features such as new hook for generating unique IDs on both the client and server.
+- **2024**: React v19 is released with new features such as Actions for async transitions, new hooks, `<form>` Actions and React Server Components.

 ---
 layout: two-cols-header